 Palo Alto is a well known brand in the network security space which includes competitors such as Fortinet (NASDAQ:FTNT), Check Point Software (NASDAQ:CHKP), and Cisco (NASDAQ:CSCO).

-Analysts covering the company are expecting the revenues to grow 18% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 22.4% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 70.5% in Q4.
+Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.4% in Q1.

-Key Takeaways from Palo Alto Networks's Q4 Results
+Key Takeaways from Palo Alto Networks's Q1 Results

-Sporting a market capitalisation of $35.7 billion, more than $2.9 billion in cash and with positive free cash flow over the last twelve months, we're confident that Palo Alto Networks has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $50.3 billion, more than $3.46 billion in cash and with positive free cash flow over the last twelve months, we're confident that Palo Alto Networks has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering Palo Alto Networks, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Palo Alto Networks is a solid business.
+Although we have other favorites, we understand the arguments that Palo Alto Networks is not a bad business.
 Its revenue growth has been solid.
-And while its gross margins aren't as good as other tech businesses we look at, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its very efficient customer acquisition hints at the potential for strong profitability.
+And while its gross margins aren't as good as other tech businesses we look at, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives.